5.3 Cattle and bison for temporary stay

 For animals that have been exported to the U.S. for less than 30 days:

-• Canadian import permit
+• a Canadian Food Inspection Agency (CFIA) import permit

-The above-mentioned conditions can be found at the following:
+The above-mentioned conditions can be found at the following: Automated Import Reference System (AIRS)

 For more details, the importer must contact his or her Canadian Food Inspection Agency (CFIA) district veterinarian.